nelci592/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application.md

 ## Adding the Web Report Designer:

 1. Navigate to __Views__  -> __Home__  and add a new CSHTML Page for the Web Report Designer.
-Name the file __Index.cshtml__.
+Name the file __Index.cshtml__ .
 Add the required references to load the font, jQuery, Telerik Kendo UI libraries,               telerikReportViewer and webReportDesigner scripts listed in the example below.
 Finally,               add the initialization of the telerik_WebReportDesigner widget.
 Note that the Web Report Designer container has a minimum width of 1200px.
 The complete report viewer page should look like this:

-    ````HTML
+    ````html
 @using Telerik.Reporting
 @{
     Layout = null;